The Pacific Northwest Road Trip You Keep Putting Off

 Sustainable by Design: How Fjellsangin Honors the Mountain

-From locally sourced live-edge wood to refillable bath amenities and curated low-waste meal kits, sustainability at Fjellsangin is woven into every surface and every ritual.
-Here's how the cabin's design philosophy honors the mountain it sits beneath.
+From locally milled live-edge alder and on-site cedar to refillable bath amenities and a garden designed to age gracefully, sustainability at Fjellsangin is woven into every surface and every ritual.

-Is Mt.
-Rainier Open Year-Round?
-What to Expect at the Nisqually Entrance
+Mt.
+Rainier Year-Round: What's Actually Open at the Nisqually Entrance Each Season

 Mt.
 Rainier National Park never fully closes, but not every entrance or road is accessible in every season.
 The Nisqually Entrance — just five minutes from Fjellsangin — is the only year-round gateway.
 Here’s what’s open, when, and how to plan your visit.